github/training-kit/_modules/COLL-01_Exploring-a-repository.md

           id: COLL-01-qq4
           type: open-response
           options:
-            - value: /peterbell/i
+            - value: /crichID/i
               id: COLL-01-qq4-o1
-              response: "Good job! @peterbell was the first person to comment on issue #2."
+              response: "Good job! @crichID was the first person to comment on issue #2."
               correct: true
             - value: # Null means it matches anything else - please make this the last option
               id: COLL-01-qq4-o2
-              response: "Not quite. @peterbell was the first person to comment on issue #2."
+              response: "Not quite. @crichID was the first person to comment on issue #2."
               correct: false
   - quiz:
       title: Exploring a Repository